 The AICES doctoral program is open to a limited number of extremely well-qualified students with a substantial background in their proposed field of study.

-Bachelor´s degree holders from Non-EU nations applying for the course-based Master´s program in Simulation Sciences should file their application by April 15 for admission in winter semester (October).
+Bachelor´s degree holders from Non-EU nations applying for the course-based Master´s program in Simulation Sciences should file their application by April 15.
 The application deadline for Bachelor´s degree holders from EU nations is July 15.
+The Master's program starts in the winter semester (October) only.

 Bachelor´s degree holders applying for the Master´s program in CES should file their application to the faculty of Mechanical Engineering by July 15 for admission in winter semester and January 15 for admission in summer semester.
 Students who wish to pursue another Master´s program, for instance in Mathematics, Computer Science, Engineering, or Material Sciences, need to fulfill the admission requirements of the respective departments.
 For further details, see Academics.